 The BSc (Honours) in Sociology with Quantitative Methods provides a range of learning experiences which enable our students to engage with subject experts, develop attributes, perspectives and practical skills that will equip them for life and work in a global society, and make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.

-These provide students with the opportunity to develop technical skills in the handling and analysis of real world social data using SPSS, ArcGIS and other data analysis packages.
+These provide students with the opportunity to develop technical skills in the handling and analysis of real world social data using EXCEL, SPSS, STATA and other data analysis packages.

 Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) called Queen’s Online.
 A range of e-learning experiences are also embedded in the degree programme through the use of, for example, online discussion forums, research methods modules involving statistics, additional learning resources, online readings, and opportunities to use IT programmes in project- based work.